ClementNerma/NightOS/docs/specs/syscalls.md

 **Arguments:**

 - [Pipe](ipc.md#pipes) SC identifier (8 bytes)
-- Number of bytes to write (CPU-dependent size)
+- Number of bytes to write (8 bytes)
-- Pointer to a readable buffer (CPU-dependent size)
+- Pointer to a readable buffer (8 bytes)
 - Mode (1 byte): `0x00` = block until there is enough space to write, `0x01` = fail if there is not enough space to write or if the pipe is locked, `0x02` = write as much as possible

 **Return value:**